 The Board recognises the importance of maintaining a sound system of internal controls to safeguard the shareholders' investments and the Group's assets.
-The Company outsources the internal audit function to an external professional firm to perform the internal audit function, review and test of controls of the Group's processes.
-The AC approves the appointment of the internal auditors.
+The Company outsources the internal audit function to an internationally recognised external professional firm to perform the internal audit function, review and test of controls of the Group's processes.
+The AC approves the appointment of the internal auditors, given its adequate resources and experience.
 The internal auditors report directly to the chairman of the AC and has full access to the Company's documents, records, properties and personnel.